HappyHackingSpace/HackerTaboo/README.md

 ✅ Avoid using **taboo words** in the description.
 ✅ Maintain a **neutral and educational** tone.
 ✅ Ensure the keyword is relevant.
-✅ Follow the existing format for consistency.
+✅ Include **source and destination languages** for multilingual support.

 ---